 Information concerning the Fund's portfolio holdings is available at FederatedHermes.com/us under the "Private Funds" section of the "Products" tab, where you will be directed to a statement of agreement that you are an "accredited investor" before proceeding.
 Click "I agree" to agree to the terms; then you will be taken to the "Private Funds" home page where you can select the appropriate asset class or category.
 Select a Fund to access the "Characteristics" tab.
-A complete listing of the Fund's portfolio holdings as of the end of each calendar quarter is posted on the website 30 days (or the next business day) after the end of the quarter and remains posted for six months thereafter.
+A complete listing of the Fund's portfolio holdings as of the end of each month is posted on the website 15 days (or the next business day) after the end of the month and remains posted for six months thereafter.

 Summary portfolio composition information as of the close of each month is posted on the website 15 days (or the next business day) after month end and remains posted until replaced by the information for the succeeding month.
-The summary portfolio composition information may include identification of the Fund's top 10 holdings, recent purchase and sale transactions and a percentage breakdown of the portfolio by sector, geographic region and/or credit quality.
+The summary portfolio composition information may include identification of the Fund's top 10 holdings.

 You may also access portfolio information as of the end of the Fund's fiscal quarters under the "Private Funds" section of the "Products" tab by following the directions listed above.
-The Fund's Annual Shareholder Report and Semi-Annual Shareholder Report contain complete listings of the Fund's portfolio holdings as of the end of the Fund's second and fourth fiscal quarters.
+The Fund's Form N-CSR contains complete listings of the Fund's portfolio holdings as of the end of the Fund's second and fourth fiscal quarters.
 Fiscal quarter information is made available on the website within 70 days after the end of the fiscal quarter.
 This information is also available in reports filed with the SEC at the SEC's website at sec.gov.